mysociety/alaveteli/doc/INSTALL.md

 # Deployment

+On Debian, at least, the binaries installed by bundler are not put in the system `PATH`; therefore, in order to run `rake` (needed for deployments), you will need to do something like:

+    ln -s /usr/lib/ruby/gems/1.8/bin/rake /usr/local/bin/

-In the 'alaveteli' directory, run:
+Now, in the 'alaveteli' directory, run:

     ./script/rails-post-deploy